qwelyt/IRClient/README.md

 IRClient is a simple Java IRC client.

-I can connect to both unencrypted ports as well as encrypted (using SSL) ports on any server.
+It can connect to both unencrypted ports as well as encrypted (using SSL) ports on any server.

 To properly be able to use IRClient, you should